20+ Background Design Trends & Styles for 2022

 One of the most important early design decisions you will make is what kind of background will carry a project.
 Should it be a single color, colorless, use trendy elements such as geometric shapes, gradients, or wood grain patterns?
 Or would a solid background design can help make a project shine?

 Staying on trend with background design styles is important as well.
 A trendy background choice shows that a website design is modern and the content is new.
 A modern visual framework can even signal a user that you are thinking about their needs and making the most of the tools that will make their experience better.

 So how do you do it?
-Here’s a look at ten background design trends and styles for 2020, with a few great options to try.
+Here’s a look at background design trends and styles, with a few great options to try.

 Vector Background Textures